belkamax05/copilot-experiments/src/001-public-fibonacci-sequence/readme.md

 }
 ```

-- 🔴 Error, condition "if (num <= 1) return 1" makes it F(0)=1, which isn't right for Fibonacci sequence
+- 🔴 Error, condition "if (num <= 1) return 1" makes it F(0)=1, which isn't right for Fibonacci sequence and it shifts sequence by 1 index.
+- 🔴 Result is [1, 1, 2, 3, 5, 8, 13, 21]

 ## Public example 2

 > source https://rahulbansalc6414.medium.com/fibonacci-program-part-2-with-typescript-2334818c1b69

-- 🔴 Error, doesn't support F(0), throws an error

 ```typescript
 function getFibRecursive(n: number): number {